Argentine pizza: 1870–1930: origins in Italian immigration

 The history of Argentine pizza is strongly linked to the history of the city of Buenos Aires.
-The dish was introduced to the country in the late 19th century by Italian immigrants, particularly those of Genoese origin, who arrived to Buenos Aires and mostly settled in the lower-class port neighborhood of La Boca.
-Between the late 19th and the early 20th centuries, Buenos Aires was the site of a broader European immigration wave, becoming a great cosmopolitan city and changing the customs of its inhabitants.
-Around 3 million Italians arrived at the port of Buenos Aires between 1870 and 1920, which represents almost two thirds of the total immigration of the period.
+The dish was introduced to the country in the late 19th century by Italian immigrants, particularly those of Genoese origin, who arrived in Buenos Aires and mostly settled in the lower-class port neighborhood of La Boca.
+Between the late 19th and the early 20th centuries, Buenos Aires was the site of a broader European immigration wave, becoming a large cosmopolitan city and changing the customs of its inhabitants.
+Around 3 million Italians arrived at the port of Buenos Aires between 1870 and 1920, which represents almost two-thirds of the total immigration of the period.
 As a result, Italian immigration radically altered Argentine culture, especially that of the city, and its influence can be found in aspects such as its language or its cuisine.
-Pizza as we know it today—with risen dough, tomato sauce and sometimes cheese, since it was very expensive—began to be sold as a lower-class street food in Naples in the 19th century; the term had been for centuries a generic name in the region for different types of flat doughs with condiments or fillings.
-There were sweet and savory versions of pizza—as attested by the book La scienza in cucina e l'arte di mangiar bene (1891) by Pellegrino Artusi—although it was the latter that traveled to Argentina and became popular.
+Pizza as known today—with risen dough, tomato sauce and sometimes cheese, since it was very expensive—began to be sold as a lower-class street food in Naples in the 19th century; the term had been for centuries a generic name in the region for different types of flat doughs with condiments or fillings.
+There were sweet and savory versions of pizza, as attested by the book La scienza in cucina e l'arte di mangiar bene (1891) by Pellegrino Artusi, although it was the latter that traveled to Argentina and became popular.

-It is not known exactly when or how pizza arrived from Naples to Buenos Aires.
-Writing about the origins of the dish in the Argentine capital, historian Horacio Julio Spinetto notes that the first documented cases involve the Neapolitan immigrant Nicola Vaccarezza—who made the first fainá of the country in his pizza oven in La Boca in 1882— and Ricardo Ravadero, a Genoese immigrant who dedicated himself to the street sale of pizzas, which he placed stacked inside a metal "bin" that he mounted on wooden trestles.
-Nevertheless, La Nación pointed out in 2023 that the Vaccarezza story is not real but actually arose from a fictional story published in the 1990s, and since then has been wrongly cited in books and numerous newspaper articles, which over time changed the fainá of the story for pizza.
+It is not known exactly when or how pizza arrived from Naples in Buenos Aires.
+Writing about the origins of the dish in the Argentine capital, historian Horacio Julio Spinetto notes that the first documented cases involve the Neapolitan immigrant Nicola Vaccarezza, who made the first fainá of the country in his pizza oven in La Boca in 1882, and Ricardo Ravadero, a Genoese immigrant who dedicated himself to the street sale of pizzas, which he stacked inside a metal bin that he mounted on wooden trestles.
+Nevertheless, La Nación pointed out in 2023 that the Vaccarezza story is apocryphal and actually arose from a fictional story published in the 1990s, and since then has been wrongly cited in books and numerous newspaper articles, which over time changed the fainá of the story into pizza.